Who is a Data Protection Officer (DPO)?

 - The enterprise is a public body or authority

 - If the data processing operation is to be carried out on a large scale with continuous and systematic data monitoring

 - When there is large-scale data processing in specific categories like sensitive data about health, religion, race, finance, etc. or personal data regarding criminal offenses and convictions

-Tasks of A DPO (Data Protection Officer) Concerning GDPR Compliance
+Duties of A Data Protection Officer Concerning GDPR Compliance

 - The employees of the enterprise will be informed and updated about the data protection obligations in the GDPR

 - To inspect the internal data protection policies and procedures concerning the GDPR compliance

 - Adequate training and awareness in the staff about the operation processes and related audits and monitoring the assigning of responsibilities are the tasks required by the DPO

 - Give an opinion on the data protection impact assessments (DPIAs) and advise the enterprise on how it is to be implemented.